 Keep fires small.
 Only use sticks from the ground that can be broken by hand.

 Burn all wood and coals to ash, put out campfires completely, then scatter cool ashes.

 Make sure to bring at least 6 gallons of water (preferably 10 gallons) to completely extinguish your campfire.

-14. Please dispose of all garbage, including any paper, can, sewage, waste water or material, or rubbish either by removal the site or area, or by depositing it into receptacles or at places provided for such purposes.
+13. Please dispose of all garbage, including any paper, can, sewage, waste water or material, or rubbish either by removal the site or area, or by depositing it into receptacles or at places provided for such purposes.
 Failure to do so can result in a fine.
-Please see Title 36 of the Code of Federal Regulations, Subpart A, 261.11(d), under "Sanitation".

 Specific Sites and some Exceptions